 Several authors claim rankings are ideological and neoliberal (Daraio and Bonaccorsi, 2017; Charon and Wauters, 2007).
 They transform higher education into a market sector, and new managerial techniques emerge, putting more importance on market results than social outcomes (Amsler and Bolsmann, 2012; Lynch, 2014; Daraio and Bonaccorsi, 2017).
-Hazelkorn, 2009a's and Hazelkorn, 2009b's research shows, based on an international survey (2006) and interviews of German, Australian, and Japanese HE leaders and faculty (2008), that 63% of respondents took strategic, managerial, and organizational actions in response to rankings.
+Hazelkorn (2009a)'s and Hazelkorn (2009b)'s research shows, based on an international survey (2006) and interviews of German, Australian, and Japanese higher education leaders and faculty (2008), that 63% of respondents took strategic, managerial, and organizational actions in response to rankings.
 With the appearance of rankings, competition between universities started to arise.
 Their first and foremost aim is to become "world-class" and to attract top scientific talents to secure their high positions in global rankings (Altbach, 2003; Altbach, 2006; Hazelkorn, 2009a; Hazelkorn, 2009b; Shin and Harman, 2009).
+National policies are tailored to improve their HEIs' places in the most prestigious rankings.
+For example, China's Project 985 is aimed at enhancing the performance of its leading institutions to attain a "world-class" status, as highlighted by Török and Nagy (2020) and Török and Nagy (2021).
 This global competition enhances vertical differentiation between HEIs that may lead to flattening national typologies, resulting in more unitary national systems (Marginson and van der Wende, 2007).